puid/Elixir/README.md

 #### Characters

 As previous noted, the entropy of a random string is equal to the entropy per character times the length of the string.
 Using this value leads to an easy calculation of **entropy representation efficiency** (`ere`).
 We can define `ere` as the ratio of random string entropy to the number of bits required to represent the string.
 As example, the lower case alphabet has an entropy per character of 4.7, so an ID of length 8 using those characters has 37.6 bits of entropy.
 Since each lower case character requires 1 byte, this leads to an `ere` of 37.6 / 64 = 0.59, or 59%.
 (Note: Elixir strings are UTF-8 encoded, so non-ascii characters occupy more than 1 byte).

 <a name="UUIDCharacters"></a>

 However, the total entropy of a string is the product of the entropy per character times the string length *only* if each character in the final string is equally probable.
 This is always the case for `Puid`, and is usually the case for other random string generators.
 There is, however, a notable exception: the version 4 string representation of a `uuid`.
 As defined in [RFC 4122, Section 4.4](https://tools.ietf.org/html/rfc4122#section-4.4), a v4 `uuid` uses a total of 32 hex and 4 hyphen characters.
-Although a hex character can represent 4 bits of entropy, 6 bits of the hex representation are actually fixed, so there is only `32*4 - 6 = 122`-bits of entropy in the ID (not 128).
-The 4 fixed-position hyphen characters represent zero entropy.
+Although the hex characters can represent 4 bits of entropy each, 6 bits of the hex representation in a `uuid` are actually fixed, so there is only `32*4 - 6 = 122`-bits of entropy (not 128).
+The 4 fixed-position hyphen characters contribute zero entropy.
 So a 36 character `uuid` has an `ere` of `122 / (36*8) = 0.40`, or **40%**.
 Compare that to, say, the default `Puid` generator, which has slightly higher entropy (128 bits) and yet yields an `ere` of 0.75, or **75%**.
 Who doesn't love efficiency?

 [TOC](#TOC)